NEW: Hayat Boumeddiene, alleged accomplice of Amedy Coulibaly, entered Turkey, source says

-Coulibaly holds a pistol in a firing pose in one photo.
+Coulibaly holds a pistol in a firing pose in another photo.

 In another, Boumeddiene is kneeling and readies to fire the crossbow-like weapon.
-In that photo, her black niqab allows her face and hands to be exposed, but her face can only be seen in profile.
+In that photo, her face and hands are exposed, but her face can only be seen in profile.